mmito/GreenAid/README.md

 #### Germio Rambharos - netID: grambharos - 4757297
 <img src="/images/germio.jpg">

-Two things that are important when working in a project:
+Two things are important when working in a project:
 - being a teamplayer
 - have a clear understanding what needs to be done (communication)